fundacionctic/edc-mvd-deploy-kit/README.md

-# Eclipse EDC Minimum Viable Dataspace
+# EDC MVD Dataspace Kit

-A port of the Eclipse Dataspace Components (EDC) Minimum Viable Dataspace (MVD) based on Docker Compose instead of Kubernetes.
-This version has been deeply refactored to facilitate parameterization and expose deployments to the Internet.
+A parameterized deployment toolkit for Eclipse EDC dataspaces, evolved from the original MVD.
+Built with Docker Compose for simplified deployment, this kit enables configuration of dataspace participants and supports both local development and internet-exposed production environments.

 ## Overview